maim-lain/fourelements/book-2/tips.md

 Coinpouch | Pink | Red

 #### Serve drinks
 - When serving drinks if you use the in-game recipe book you will earn significantly less money on your tip.
 So if you don't remember a recipe, just tab out and look at the chart here so you don't lose any money.
+You could also enable the 'Give free recipe hints' cheat which means you'll no longer lose money when you check the in-game recipe book.
 - You earn 45 coins per tip which means you get 135 coins per bartending shift.
 The exception to this is your first four shifts of serving drinks where you will only earn 24 coins per tip before being promoted.

 #### Drink with soliders